RiboswitchClassifier/RiboswitchClassification/README.md

     3. The MLPClassifier() proved to be the best among the chosen sklearn classifiers and hence Neural Networks (CNN and RNN) were explored further to acheive greater accuracy.

- RNN
+ keras.tf RNN
 ------------

     > python3  rnnApp.py

-    1. Create's a .h5 RNN Model
+    1. Creates a .h5 RNN Model using tensorflow on keras
     2. The model is used on the test set to obtain accuracy, generate a classication report and the ROC-AUC values for each of the 32 classes.
     3. Provides an Accuracy of 99% on the test set.
     4. New layers and hyperparameter values can be added or changed when dealing with a dataset having different number of classes
     5. The train time is fairly long ( in the magnitude of hours - suitable for system with high specs )

-CNN
+keras.tf CNN
 ------------

     > python3  cnnApp.py

-    1. Create's a .h5 CNN Model
+    1. Creates a .h5 CNN Model using tensorflow on keras
     2. The model is used on the test set to obtain accuracy, generate a classication report and the ROC-AUC values for each of the 32 classes.
     3. Provides an Accuracy of 97% on the test set.